BAE173

 BAE173 is a South Korean boy band formed and managed by PocketDol Studio.
 The group debuted on November 19, 2020, with their first EP Intersection: Spark.
-The group currently consists of eight members: J-Min, Hangyul, Yoojun, Muzin, Junseo, Youngseo, Doha, and Bit.
+The group currently consists of seven members: J-Min, Yoojun, Muzin, Junseo, Youngseo, Doha, and Bit.
 Originally a nine-member group, Dohyon left the group on June 22, 2023, following the contract termination.
+Hangyul's contract with the label ended on February 28, 2026.
+Doha left the group on April 16, 2026, following the contract suspension.
+Yoojun’s, Muzin’s, Junseo’s, Youngseo’s, and Bit’s contracts with the label ended on June 30, 2026.

 Name

 The name BAE173 comes from "Before Anyone Else" and the numbers 173 represent 1 as the number for perfection and 73 as a perfect lucky number.
 The group name is pronounced by pronouncing each letter and then the numbers 1, 7, 3.

 History

 Pre-debut

 Prior to debut, members Hangyul and Dohyon participated in Produce X 101, where both finished in the final line up and debuted with X1.
 Following the early disbandment of X1, Hangyul and Dohyon then went on to debut as the duo, H&D, in April 2020.

 Beginning September 5, 2020, the members were teased 3 times a week until all members were revealed.
 After all members were named. the group name BAE173 was announced.